 Deadline for booking the presenter rate – Friday 7 June 2019.

 All international delegates attending this event are entitled to the RCN member rate.

-Group discount – three or more delegates booking at the same time
+10% discount on each conference fee inclusive of VAT for three or more delegates booking at the same time

 Accredited RCN Trade Union Representative